baixiaozhou/SysStress/README.md

 # SysStress Usage Guide

 SysStress is a powerful tool designed to simulate high loads on your system’s CPU, memory, and other resources, allowing you to test and observe system performance under stress.
-Below is an overview of how to use SysStrain effectively.
+Below is an overview of how to use SysStress effectively.

 ## 1. Installation
 To install SysStress, you can download the binary from the official repository or compile it from source.
 For example: